gitFrisco/DAM/README.md

 # DAM
-Detach Attach Manager for tmux (remote) sessions
+Detach Attach Manager for tmux (remote) sessions running in the BASH shell.